About The Book

 IntersectionAllies: We Make Room For All uses the CLC Collective's expertise in race, immigration and gender studies to illustrate feminist perspectives on social justice for tomorrow’s leaders.
-The book's nine vignettes demonstrate how children's safety concerns are shaped by their other intersecting identities--like gender, class, ability, race, religion, culture and citizenship.
-This insight is known in feminist academic and activist circles as "intersectionality," a term coined by critical race theorist Dr. Kimberlé Crenshaw in her legal work about how race shapes violence against women and their encounters with the justice system.
+The book's nine vignettes demonstrate how children's safety concerns are shaped by their other intersecting identities, like gender, class, ability, race, religion, culture and citizenship.
+This insight is known in feminist academic and activist circles as "intersectionality," a term coined by critical race theorist Dr. Kimberlé Crenshaw in her legal scholarship about Black women and their encounters with the justice system.

 Throughout IntersectionAllies, we use the first-person perspective in alignment with feminist standpoint theory, as a way to honor the validity of knowledge produced through women's and girls' lived-experiences.

 There aren’t many heroines, let alone heroines of color, in our media today.
 IntersectionAllies disrupts the status quo through the stories of nine children from diverse backgrounds.